sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Steps

-Existing Test case:
+Existing Test case for NPU:
-   * Reboot using a particular command (sonic reboot, watchdog reboot, etc) (timeout 5 mins, wait 2 mins)
+   * Reboot using a particular command (sonic reboot, watchdog reboot, etc)
+   * All the timeout and poll timings are read from platform.json
    * Wait for ssh to drop
    * Wait for ssh to connect
-   * Database check –1 min timeout
+   * Database check
    * Check for uptime – (NTP sync)
-   * Check for critical process – 5 mins timeout – check every 20 secs
+   * Check for critical process
-   * Check for transceiver status –– 5 mins timeout – check every 20 seconds
+   * Check for transceiver status
    * Check for pmon status
    * Check for reboot cause
    * Reboot is successful

 Reboot Test Case for DPU:
+ * Save the configurations of all DPU state before reboot
- * After the exisiting case, Power on all the DPUs using `config chassis modules startup <DPU_Number>`
+ * Power on all the DPUs that were powered on before reboot using `config chassis modules startup <DPU_Number>`
  * Wait for DPUs to be up
  * Use command `show chassis modules status` to get DPU status
  * Get the number of DPU modules from PMON APIs - get_num_modules()